 The Joint Development Authority accounts for the activity of the County's blended component unit.
-Revenues decreased due primarily to the reduced lease receipts during the current year.
 Expenditures decreased during the current year as a result of lower debt service payments.
-As a result of the decrease in revenues and decrease in expenditures, the Joint Development Authority fund reported a decrease in fund balance during the current year of \$39,369.
+As a result of the decrease in expenditures, the Joint Development Authority fund reported a decrease in fund balance during the current year of \$320,131.